deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Which was fuckin’ *great* for putting the fear of God into the actual bad guys, but kinda backfired in this situation.

 “...I hear you,” Titan said instead.
-“I know why we’re here, but *fuck* I’d rather be up against Hunters right now.
+“I know why we’re here, but *fuck* I’d rather be up against Hunters right now."

 “I just wish we could take the fuckin’ mask off.
 It’s hard to be nice when you’re a damn Space Marine.”